-Livestock Production - (1 credit) 10th - 12th grade Prerequisite: None
+Livestock Production - (1 credit)

 This course provides knowledge and skills related to animal systems, career opportunities, and industry expectations in livestock production.
 It provides the student with the opportunity to learn technical skills relating to the scientific and technological aspects of animal systems, anatomy and physiology, nutrition, reproduction, genetics, pests and diseases, business management and operation skills.
 Animal species to be addressed in this course may include, but are not limited to, beef cattle, dairy cattle, sheep, goats, poultry and exotics.
 Students will have the opportunity to improve their leadership skills through the FFA organization.
-Livestock Production will count toward fulfilling perquisites set for Veterinary Medical Applications.
+Livestock Production will count toward fulfilling prerequisites set for Veterinary Medical Applications.

-Equine Science - (1/2 credit) 10th - 12th grade Prerequisite: None
+Equine Science - (1/2 credit)

 This course is designed to introduce students to the many aspects of the horse industry.
 Students will learn the basics of horse care, breed standards, equine nutrition, accepted management practices, reproduction, equestrian events, and common training theories and techniques.
 Students will further develop their knowledge of careers in the equestrian field.
 Students will have the opportunity to improve their leadership skills through the FFA organization.
-Equine Science will count toward fulfilling perquisites set for Veterinary Medical Applications.
+Equine Science will count toward fulfilling prerequisites set for Veterinary Medical Applications.